MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

     The method names in the `UserAttribute.Builder` class are same as the programmable names of the user attributes that they build.
 Learn more about [Android SDK attribute builder](concept-native-authentication-user-attribute-builder.md?tabs=android-kotlin).

-- `signUp(username, attributes)` method can return `SignUpResult.AttributesRequired` to indicate that the app needs to submit one or more required attributes before Microsoft Entra creates an account.
+- The `signUp(username, attributes)` or `signUp(username, attributes, password)`method can return `SignUpResult.AttributesRequired` to indicate that the app needs to submit one or more required attributes before Microsoft Entra creates an account.
 These attributes are configured by the administrator as mandatory in the Microsoft Entra admin center.
 Microsoft Entra doesn't explicitly request for optional user attributes.

 - The `SignUpResult.AttributesRequired` result contains a `requiredAttributes` parameter. `requiredAttributes` is a list of `RequiredUserAttribute` objects that contains details about the user attributes that the app needs to submit.
 To handle `actionResult is SignUpResult.AttributesRequired`, use the following code snippet: